 There are two viruses known to cause genital herpes.
 The most common is herpes simplex virus type 2 (HSV-2).
 The other, less common type is herpes simplex virus type 1 (HSV-1).
 Though there are an increasing number of cases of HSV-1 being found in the genital area, HSV-1 is most often associated with sores around the mouth, lips, and eyes.
 Oral symptoms of HSV-1 are often called cold sores.

 During your first outbreak of herpes, you may notice flu-like symptoms.
-This may include a fever, chills, nausea, or vomiting.
+This may include a fever, muscle aches, headache, and fatigue.
 You may also notice swelling in your genital region, followed by painful blisters in the area.
 It’s also not uncommon to feel a burning or pain when you urinate.
 These symptoms usually begin within 2 to 10 days of your first exposure to the virus.
 This first outbreak is often the longest you will ever have, lasting from 2 to 4 weeks.

 It’s important to know that most people with herpes have no noticeable symptoms, or they have very mild symptoms, according to the CDC.
 It’s possible to be infected with the herpes virus and not know you have it.